thimanshu756/TalentLens/README.md

 - Dual CTAs: "Explore Our Solution" and "Book Your Demo"

 ### 2. Offering Page (`/offering`)
-- Why TalentLens AI section
+- Why Rakri AI section
 - Key benefits with numbered cards
 - Features snapshot grid
 - How It Works timeline